-The registration deadline is to be announced.
+The registration deadline is the 15th of July.

-When registering you agree to the processing of your data as described here.
+When registering, you agree to the processing of your data as described here.

 Ulrich Pferschy described the origin of the FRICO in the program booklet of the 10th FRICO.
 We translated his words into English.